AlessiaG00/Text-Mining/README.md

 # Text-Mining Project

 This text mining project aims to perform named entity recognition.
+The project was carried out in collaboration with 3 university colleagues.

 The dataset used in our project is “wikigold.conll.txt”, a manually annotated collection of Wikipedia text.
 The dataset follows the Conll-03 format, which serves as a reference for named entity recognition.